bford21/beautiful-jekyll/2017-12-1-SmartContractsOnEthereum.md

     return balance;
 }

-function SetBalance(uint NewBalance) public{
+function SetBalance(uint NewBalance) onlyOwner public{
     balance = NewBalance;
 }
 {% endhighlight %}

-These are both public function and can be accessed by the user.
+These are both public function and can both be seen by the user.
+However the "SetBalance" function can only be accessed by the owner because we've added the onlyOwner modifier.

 ## All together
 <p></p>